 The Bottom Line

-Staying mobile after 60 is less about exercise and more about maintaining familiarity with everyday movement.
+Staying mobile after 60 is less about formal exercise and more about maintaining familiarity with everyday movement.

 Walking, balance awareness, and gentle support for the hips, knees, and ankles help make stairs and daily activities feel more manageable over time.